Flipper (1995 TV series): Recurring

 Since Flipper was filmed in Australia, producers had to rely heavily on Australian talent.
 Several regular cast members and most guest stars spoke their dialogue using non-native American accents.
-During Seasons 3 and 4, Whip Hubley and Gus Mercurio were the only American actors in the main cast.
+During seasons three and four, Whip Hubley and Gus Mercurio were the only American actors in the main cast.
 All other main characters were portrayed by Australian actors.

-Flipper had many notable guest stars, including Alan Dale, Dwight Schultz, Nicholas Hammond, Jane Badler, Robert Coleby (father of Anja Coleby), and Season Hubley (real life sister of Whip Hubley).
+Flipper had many notable guest stars, including Alan Dale, Dwight Schultz, Nicholas Hammond, Jane Badler, Robert Coleby (father of Anja Coleby), and Season Hubley (real-life sister of Whip Hubley).
 In fact, many of these guest stars made more than one appearance, portraying different characters each time.
-Seasons 3 and 4 regular cast member Darrin Klimek also appeared briefly as a different character in the Season 1 episode "Treasure Hunt".
+Seasons three and four regular cast member Darrin Klimek also appeared briefly as a different character in the season-one episode "Treasure Hunt".

 Episodes

 DVD releases

-MGM Home Entertainment released the first season of on DVD on June 3, 2010 as a Manufacture-on-Demand (MOD) DVD-R.
+MGM Home Entertainment released the first season of on DVD on June 3, 2010, as a manufacture-on-demand (MOD) DVD-R.

 On April 2, 2013, TGG Direct released seasons 2–4 on Region 1 DVD.

 Locations

-The primary setting for Flipper was The Bal Harbor Research Institute, a fictional dolphin research facility funded by the fictional Bal Harbor University.
+The primary setting for Flipper was the Bal Harbor Research Institute, a fictional dolphin research facility funded by fictional Bal Harbor University.

-Between Seasons 1 and 2, The Air Sea Rescue Substation was built next door to the Research Institute when the series began focusing less on ocean and dolphin research based plots.
+Between seasons one and two, the Air Sea Rescue Substation was built next door to the research institute when the series began focusing less on ocean- and dolphin research-based plots.
 The Air Sea Rescue was located directly on the beach and had access to its own helicopter and hovercraft for rescues.
-A speedboat was also added in Season 3.
+A speedboat was also added in season three.

 The Shipwreck was a restaurant located between the marine institute and the substation.
-The restaurant opened in Season 2 and was featured until the end of the series.
-During Season 1, the Shipwreck's building was the residence of Dr. Keith Ricks.
+The restaurant opened in season two and was featured until the end of the series.
+During season one, the Shipwreck's building was the residence of Dr. Keith Ricks.

-At the start of Season 3, Tom Hampton married Alex Parker and they moved into a house with Alex's children, Chris and Jackie.
+At the start of season three, Tom Hampton married Alex Parker and they moved into a house with Alex's children, Chris and Jackie.
 The house contained an in-ground swimming pool and large dock.